fatimasr68/WPF-Forms/README.md

 # WPF-Forms
+This is a WPF project that includes customized charts and designed forms.

 ## Technologies Used
 The following technologies are used in this project:
 * [WPF](https://github.com/dotnet/wpf)

+## Description

+This project is a WPF application that showcases customized charts and designed forms.
+It includes various types of charts such as bar charts, pie charts, and line charts, all of which have been customized to fit the specific needs of the project.
+Additionally, the forms within the application have been carefully designed and implemented to provide a seamless user experience.

 ## Features

-This forms includes the following features:
-* Responsive design that works on all devices (desktop, tablet, mobile)
+- Responsive design that works on all devices (desktop, tablet, mobile)
-* Customizable charts
+- Customized bar charts
+- Customized pie charts
+- Customized line charts
+- Designed forms for data input and display

 ## Chart Images